Cach LLC Explained: The Right Way to Deal With a Lawsuit

 Cach LLC Hasn’t Sued Me, but I Still Want to Settle My Debt; What Do I Do?

-Use your phone as little as possible.
-The less information about you that an agency has, the better.
-Inform them that it is your policy to deal with all matters in writing.
+If Cach LLC calls you, inform them that it is your policy to deal with all matters in writing.
 Then hang up after requesting a letter containing the original debt details.
 Send them a cease and desist letter if they keep calling.

 A cach LLC is a collection agency that will use aggressive tactics to get you to pay the late fees on your debt.